moe123/coconut/ReadMe.markdown

 SortDescriptor s1(u8"lastName", false);
 SortDescriptor s2(u8"age");

+// TODO adding user Locale defined option to {call}UsingDescriptors, missing in cocoa,
+// in general, in cocoa, even with the i18n strong interface, you can feel it has been written
+// by native english speakers self-centered on their language as a primary reference,
+// they constently miss all the useful points and create sets of not so usefull calls ;
+// you can feel they don't get root based languages or any of the Eastern world at large,
+// because it requires a state of mind, not theories ; they can't grasp it,
+// e.g they see digits where they should see numbers.

 const Array people_sort = people.sortedArrayUsingDescriptors({ &s1, &s0 });

 for (Array::const_iterator it = people_sort.cbegin(); it != people_sort.cend(); ++it)